joeyday/glideguide.blog/_posts/2024-08-18-glidequery-perks-part-1.md

 That's it for this installment.
 I hope this starts to persuade you GlideQuery is superior to GlideRecord and should be the way forward for all pro-code solutions on the ServiceNow platform, and I hope you're looking forward to future articles in the series.
 Cheers!{% include endmark.html %}

+Next in the series: [Part 2: JavaScript Not Java &rarr;](/2024/09/07/glidequery-perks-part-2.html)